What is Functional Training?

 - The concept of functional exercises came from rehabilitation.
 The focus on low impact, functional movements is perfect for people coming back from injury or managing joint pain.

 - Training all the core muscles and multiple muscle groups involved in daily activities will make your body more resilient and less prone to injury.

 There are a huge range of exercises and programs that train the body in functional movements.
 Some of the common ones involve the use of kettlebells, battle ropes, fitness balls, sleds and steps.
 A session will typically train the whole body over a 30-45 minute period of high intensity exercises in a circuit based program.
 Many, and sometimes all, of the exercises will be based on your own body weight which reduces the chance of injury.

 If you’re keen to learn about some functional exercises for beginners that you can try yourself, check out this great article.

 CrossFit training is a regime that mixes gymnastics, aerobic exercise and weightlifting.
 Like a functional program, it is done in a time based, circuit style, high intensity program but has a greater emphasis on increasing strength.
 It is an incredibly tough form of training and can be more prone to injury than functional exercises due to the increased use of weights.
 Risk can often come with reward however and CrossFit can produce excellent results when done properly.
 CrossFit training programs should be performed with the guidance and supervision of an expert personal trainer.

 Where do I find gyms that support Functional Training?

 A huge number of gyms provide dedicated functional training zones and equipment.
-To find the ones closest to you, enter your address or suburb in the search box below.
+To find the ones closest to you, enter your address or suburb in our search page and then filter for Functional Training.
 It’s so easy to suss out gyms that support functional training!